joomlashack/ShackBuilder/README.md

             ordering="first">AnyPlugin</extension>
     </relatedExtensions>

+If you already have a newer version installed for any related extension, it will be ignored.
+Otherwise, it will install or update.

 #### Extension attributes

 * publish: force to publish the extension right after install it (only if it is new)